lamteteeow/TankFight/README.md

 To-do list:

+- [x] Adding physic material of metal to tank

+- [x] Adding different texture material for tank

-- Auto correct position while on air
+- [x] Auto correct position while on air / Auto-Rebalancing / Adding torque dampening

-- Disable movement while on air and warning included
+- [ ] Disable movement while tank on air / not colliding with road, and warning trigger if player tries to move

-- Option to choose Bo3-5-7-9
+- [ ] Option to choose Bo3-5-7-9

-- Reset round and update points when bounding box of player get out of ROI
+- [ ] Reset round and update points when bounding box of player get out of ROI

-- Instruction for each player on hotkeys before starting game.
+- [ ] Instruction for each player on hotkeys before starting game.
 Click shoot to start game